tymyrddin/blue/source/docs/soc/siem/incident/README.md

 ## Why?

 * See the full attack story: Map Splunk logs to each kill chain stage to understand how the breach happened.
-* Prioritize evidence: Focus on critical phases (like lateral movement or data exfiltration).
+* Prioritise evidence: Focus on critical phases (like lateral movement or data exfiltration).
 * Speak the language of defenders: CKC is widely used in IR reports and threat intel sharing.

 ## How?